 - (a) General Procedure.
-In any case where a party files a pleading that requires an immediate hearing date or is seeking emergency relief from the court (e.g., temporary restraining orders or preliminary injunctions), the proponent must proceed as follows: - (1) A separate motion must be filed specifying the reasons why expedited consideration is necessary. - (2) All interested parties must be notified of the request by facsimile, email, or other electronic means prior to the filing of the request for expedited consideration. - (3) Any motion filed under this Rule must state in the caption that it is an "Emergency Motion" or "Request for Expedited Consideration".
-Prior to filing the motion, movant must provide telephonic notice to Chambers. - (4) A proposed order granting the motion for expedited relief and identifying a method of prompt service of the order and the underlying substantive motion must be filed with any request for expedited consideration. - (b) Emergency Sale.
+In any case where a party files a pleading that requires an immediate hearing date or is seeking emergency relief from the court (e.g., temporary restraining orders or preliminary injunctions), the proponent must proceed as follows: - (1) Any motion filed under this rule must state in the caption that it is an "Emergency Motion" or "Request for Expedited Consideration".
+Prior to filing the motion, movant must provide email notification of the intention to file the motion to the appropriate judge's chambers. - (2) All interested parties must be notified of the request by facsimile, email, or other electronic means prior to the filing of the request for expedited consideration. - (3) The emergency motion must specify the reasons why expedited consideration is necessary and attach a copy of the underlying pleading as an exhibit. - (4) A proposed order granting the motion for expedited relief and proposing a method of prompt service of the order and the underlying substantive motion must be filed with the emergency motion. - (b) Emergency Sale.
 A seller, without any notice or with such notice as the court directs, may conduct an emergency sale.
-Such sale may be conducted only upon leave of court obtained after filing a motion specifying the following: - (1) the property to be sold; - (2) the terms of the sale; and - (3) the reasons why the sale must be conducted without notice.
+Such sale may be conducted only upon leave of court obtained after filing a motion specifying the following:

+- (1) the property to be sold;

+- (2) the terms of the sale; and

+- (3) the reasons why the sale must be conducted without notice.

 COMMENTS: L.B.R.
-9075-1 was amended effective December 1, 2009 to modify the captioning requirements for requests for expedited relief or consideration and to delete provisions for facsimile transmission to the court.
+9075-1 was amended effective December 1, 2009, to modify the captioning requirements for requests for expedited relief or consideration and to delete provisions for facsimile transmission to the court.